-61. See www.openstreetmap.org/copyright; accessed August 18, 2011.
+^{61.} See www.openstreetmap.org/copyright; accessed August 18, 2011.

-62. As of spring 2012, the announced license change has not been performed, and the OSM data still are licensed CC BY-SA.
-However, the license change is announced to happen during 2012.
+^{62.} As of summer 2012, the announced license change has not been performed, and the OpenStreetMap data still are licensed CC BY-SA.
+However, at the time of writing in July 2012, the license change is about to be performed; the specially designed OSMF Redaction Bot is cleaning the data set by deleting or hiding all data where the originators have not acknowledged the new license.